1+1=1

 1+1=1 is a collaborative extended play (EP) by South Korean singer-songwriter Hyuna and South Korean rapper Dawn.
 The EP was released on September 9, 2021, through P Nation and distributed by Kakao Entertainment.
-The EP consists four tracks, including the title track "Ping Pong".
+The EP consists of four tracks, including the title track "Ping Pong".

 Background

-On August 30, P Nation confirmed that Hyuna and Dawn will release a duet EP.
+On August 30, P Nation confirmed that Hyuna and Dawn would release a duet EP.
 The next day, P Nation unveiled the tracklisting to the EP on their official social media accounts, revealing "Ping Pong" as the lead single.

 Release

 The EP was released on September 9 through many Korean online music services, including Melon.
 For the global market, the EP was made available on iTunes and Spotify.
 It was also released in physical format.

 Music video

 On September 6, a teaser for the music video of "Ping Pong" was released.
 On September 9, the official music video of "Ping Pong" was released.